Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 A Lazy Loading Ghost is a type of proxy object.

-More specifically, it is a fake object that looks exactly like an object that you want to interact with, but is actually just an empty instance that gets all properties populated as soon as they are needed.
+More specifically, it is a fake object that looks exactly like an object that you want to interact with but is just an empty instance that gets all properties populated as soon as they are needed.

-Those properties do not really exist until the ghost object is actually initialized.
+Those properties do not actually exist until the ghost object is initialized.

 ## Lazy loading with the Ghost Object

 In pseudo-code, in userland, [lazy loading](http://www.martinfowler.com/eaaCatalog/lazyLoad.html) in a ghost object looks like following:

 ```php
 class MyObjectProxy